What is Diabetes and what are the symptoms?

-Diabetes mellitus is a metabolic disease where the body doesn’t produce or properly use insulin.
+Diabetes mellitus commonly known as Diabetes is a metabolic disease where the body doesn’t produce or properly use insulin.
 Your body isn’t able to move sugar, or glucose, from your bloodstream into your cells, so you end up with a surplus in your bloodstream.

-- Type 1 which is when the part of the body which produces insulin, called the pancreas, doesn’t produce enough insulin.
+- Type 1 occurs when the part of the body which produces insulin, called the pancreas, doesn’t produce enough insulin.

-- Type 2 which is when the cells in your body become “insulin resistant” and stop responding to insulin.
+- Type 2 occurs when the cells in your body become “insulin resistant” and stop responding to insulin.

 This causes difficulty in controlling the levels of sugars in your blood.

 Type 1 diabetes commonly known as Insulin dependent diabetes mellitus is an autoimmune disease, it is not caused by eating too many sweet things.
 As Type 1 diabetics don’t produce their own insulin, they must take injections of insulin multiple times a day.
 It usually occurs during childhood or adolescence (and was previously referred to as juvenile diabetes) but it can also develop in adults, even some people in their 60s!
 In fact, half of all people who are diagnosed with Type 1 diabetes are adults.